Toki-QQ/Hackintosh-Asus-ROG-GU502GU/README.md

 If your Trackpad is disabled, please change GPIO Pin in ACPI/patched/DSDT.
 Search "ETPD" in DSDT, you will find a Pin List, change it by following the results what you searched on the Google or Baidu.

 You can display the battery power without charging.
-You can open the switch in the settings If your battery is disabled, please patch battery_ASUS_ROG-GU502GU to DSDT.
+You can open the switch in the settings.
+If your battery is disabled, please patch battery_ASUS_ROG-GU502GU to DSDT.

 Sleep: possible.